Sage-Bionetworks/Synapse-React-Client/README.md

 [Synapse.org](https://www.synapse.org/) is a client written for the Synapse platform.

 ## Installation
-Run the following command:
+Run the following command:<br>
 `npm install synapse-react-client`

-Or add to your dependencies in package.json:
+Or add to your dependencies in package.json:<br>
-`"synapse-react-client": "^0.1.4"`
+`"synapse-react-client": "latest"`

 ## Examples